trista-chen-29/cs151-dev-24/ReadMe.md

 # Any other instruction that users need to know

-* Ensure the project folder contains only source code before zipping (no `.idea`, `.git`, `.mvn`, `target`, etc.).
+* Ensure the project folder contains only source code before zipping (`no .idea`, `.git`, `.mvn`, `target`, etc.).
-* After submission, re-download and verify that the project runs as expected.
+* After submission, re-download the zip file to verify it runs correctly.
-* All comments must use date-only format (`YYYY-MM-DD`).
+* Comments must use date-only format (`YYYY-MM-DD`).
-* SQLite database must be included or generated automatically on first run.
+* SQLite database should be included or auto-generated on first run.

+---